clarisma/just-the-docs/python/features.md

 ### `Feature.``str`(*key*) {#Feature_str}
 {:.api}

-Returns the value of the given tag key as a string, or an empty string if the feature doesn't have the requested tag.
+Returns the value of the given tag key as a string, or an empty string if this feature doesn't have the requested tag.

 ### `Feature.``num`(*key*) {#Feature_num}
 {:.api}

-Returns the value of the given tag as an `int` or `float`, or `0` if the feature doesn't have the requested tag.
+Returns the value of the given tag as an `int` or `float`, or `0` if this feature doesn't have the requested tag.